What Is DeFi in Crypto?

 Lower Costs

-Traditional financial systems often involve multiple intermediaries such as banks, brokers, and payment processors.
-DeFi protocols can reduce these costs by automating financial services through smart contracts.
+Traditional financial services often involve intermediaries such as banks, brokers, and payment processors.
+DeFi protocols automate many of these functions through smart contracts, thereby reducing operational costs and eliminating certain intermediary fees.

 Self-Custody of Assets